aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

 ## Use Aptos Name Service Connector

-To use the `aptos-name-connector` component, you will need to install it using npm or yarn:
+To use the `aptos-names-connector` component, you will need to install it using npm or yarn:
 ```
-npm install "@aptos-labs/aptos-name-connector"
+npm install "@aptos-labs/aptos-names-connector"
 ```

 Once you have installed the package, you can import the `AnsConnector` component and use it in your React application:

 ```
-import { AnsConnector } from "@aptos-labs/aptos-name-connector";
+import { AnsConnector } from "@aptos-labs/aptos-names-connector";

 function MyComponent() {
   const handleSignTransaction = async () => {